-The University of Scranton complies with all applicable laws and regulations with respect to the accommodation of handicaps and disabilities as these terms are defined in the law.
-The University will provide reasonable accommodations so students can fully participate in curricular and extracurricular activities.
-Students who need assistance should contact the Office of Equity and Diversity (570-941-6645) on a timely basis.
+The University of Scranton complies with all applicable laws and regulations with respect to the provision of reasonable accommodation for students with disabilities as these terms are defined in the law.
+The University will provide reasonable accommodations so that students can fully participate in curricular and extracurricular activities.
+Students who have a physical or learning disability and need assistance to achieve successfully their academic or extracurricular goals should contact the Equity and Diversity Office at 941-6645.